SMVDGroup/SCORCH/README.md

 # Receptor & Ligand Preparation

 The scoring function accepts `.pdbqt` receptor and ligand files as inputs.
-These should be prepared with [MGLTools 1.5.6](https://ccsb.scripps.edu/mgltools/1-5-6/) using the `prepare_receptor4.py` and `prepare_ligand4.py` python scripts as follows:
+These should be prepared with [MGLTools 1.5.6](https://ccsb.scripps.edu/mgltools/1-5-6/) using the `prepare_receptor4.py` and `prepare_ligand4.py` Python scripts as follows:

 ```bash
 # preparing a ligand